 This work establishes a unified Gaussian assisted paradigm for GEOA and GEOF through a direct correspondence between noise decompositions of mixed Gaussian states and hierarchies of projective measurements in an external purification.
 Framing calculations in the former language, a pair of double-cone volumes ($DCV$s) are introduced that provide a multimode geometric characterization of viable pure states underlying the noise.
 For disjoint regions of massless(massive) free scalar field vacuum, a distance metric $\xi$ between this $DCV$ pair is shown to be a necessary and sufficient entanglement quantifier.
-Governing optimizations by $\xi$ enables the discovery of strongest known bounds for entanglement measures with operational implications: an asymptotically constant lower bound of GEOA and a linear(quadratic) exponentially decaying upper bound of GEOF with increasing spacelike separation.
+Governing optimizations by $\xi$ enables the discovery of strongest known bounds for entanglement measures with operational implications: a double-logarithmic(asymptotically constant) lower bound of GEOA and a linear(quadratic) exponentially decaying upper bound of GEOF with increasing spacelike separation.
 These bounds are seen to closely approximate their optimal values.
 Beyond scalar fields, the developed techniques serve to further enhance the outstanding computability of Gaussian quantum information.

-Preliminary numerical results beyond those presented above indicate that the constant lower bound to GEOA at large separation ($\tilde{r}$) converges to a non-zero value as the resolution of the field ($d$) increases.
-This is consistent with observations that field regions are non-separable at all distances in the continuum~\cite{scalar1dextra,NKnegativitysphere,NKentsphere,gao2024detectingspacelikevacuumentanglement}, i.e., GEOA $\geq$ GEOF $>$ 0.
-Thus, there exists a finite entanglement resource in the continuum limit at infinite separation through the assisted protocol.
-The analytically provided $\xi$-maximization will allow extrapolation of this value, and the emergence of its distance-invariance, into the continuum of the massless and massive free scalar field vacuum.
+Preliminary numerical results beyond those presented above indicate that the lower bound to GEOA, even at large separation ($\tilde{r}$), converges to a non-zero value as the resolution of the field ($d$) increases.
+This is consistent with observations that field regions are non-separable at all distances in the continuum~\cite{{scalar1dextra,NKnegativitysphere,NKentsphere,gao2024detectingspacelikevacuumentanglement}}, i.e., $GEOA \geq GEOF > 0$.
+Thus, there may exist a finite entanglement resource in the massive continuum limit at infinite separation through the assisted protocol.
+The analytically provided $\xi$ maximization will allow extrapolation of this value, and the emergence of its distance-invariance, into the continuum.

 Given an $ABC$ pure state, the constructive procedures of this manuscript provide an exact calculation of $C$ measurements capable of removing noise $Y = \sigma_{AB} - \sigma_0$ from $AB$.
 While the language of ideal quantum operations and arbitrary-precision numerical environments have allowed theoretical clarity, continuing the current trajectory toward experimental settings will require generalizing techniques to incorporate realistic resources, e.g., noise in the $ABC$ global state, only partial access to the $C$ purification, or measurement imperfections.
 In such scenarios, the observed sensitivity of $AB$-purified entanglement to the $C$-measurement profile may also necessitate great care in experimental design.